quidampepin/quidampepin.github.io/impact_story_3_en.md

 *2023-2026*

-I created and led a pilot team dedicated to “evidence-based continuous improvement,” shaping not only IRCC’s digital content but also how the organization approaches web design and service delivery.
+I created and led a pilot team dedicated to **evidence-based continuous improvement**, shaping not only IRCC’s digital content but also how the organization approaches web design and service delivery.

 ---